-Dolmabahce Palace is no doubt at the top of the list of historical places you must see if you are visiting Istanbul.
+Dolmabahçe Palace is without a doubt at the top of the list of historical buildings you must see if you are visiting Istanbul.
 The palace is not only an important part of Turkish history, dating back to the Ottoman Empire Era, but it is also an architectural beauty with its breathtaking design both inside and outside.
 You will be in awe as you tour this magnificent structure standing for over a century.
-Learning about Dolmabahce Palace and its deep history will allow you to see everything differently and know the importance of each object or each room during your visit.
-Let us take a closer look.
+Learning about Dolmabahçe Palace and its deep history will allow you to see everything differently and know the importance of each object or each room during your visit.

 MAIN SECTIONS OF THE PALACE